Shane Schofield: Andrew 'Hawk' Trent

 A fellow Marine and friend of Shane Schofield.
 Before the main events of Ice Station, Trent was the leader of a team of Atlantic-based reconnaissance Marines.

 Trent and his team was called upon to guard a group of university researchers who had apparently discovered alien technology in a Peruvian temple.
 However, after securing the site a Navy SEALs team arrived, apparently to help, only to be turned upon and forced to hide as the Seals and some of his own team turned on the rest.
 Trent called for help on a Marine commander frequency, however Schofield wasn't permitted to enter.
-Eventually the search for him was given up, and Trent made his way back to America, only to find that people were waiting for him.
+Eventually, the search for him was given up, and Trent made his way back to America, only to find that people were waiting for him.
 Discovering they were part of a secret government group called the Intelligence Convergence Group (ICG), Trent tortured for information from one of their men before killing him and then hid in New Mexico, posing as a gunsmith.

 Noting the formidable work of Pete and Alison Cameron of the Washington Post, Trent called Pete to say he had information he might like to see, on the condition he come to him.
 When he arrived, Trent informed him of what had befallen him in Peru and what he had learned of the ICG, and offered evidence he had gathered during his hiding as proof of his story, including a list of ICG agents.
-After learning that Schofield was being targeted by the ICG, Trent sent him a warning message and went to Pearl Harbour with the Camerons, arriving in time to save Schofield's life.
+After learning that Schofield was being targeted by the ICG, Trent sent him a warning message and went to Pearl Harbor with the Camerons, arriving in time to save Schofield's life.
 The two men underwent interviews for Pete and Alison's story exposing the ICG.

 Trent reappears in Scarecrow, having been given his old position back leading Recon Marines.
 Under the President's orders, Trent escorts David Fairfax to San Francisco, so that Schofield could disarm the CincLock-VII security system remotely in order to prevent Chameleon missiles from being used to start a new Cold War.
 Trent leads his men onto the disguised ship and helps protect Fairfax from the Eritrean Army forces opposing them.